Skip to main content Skip to footer

 • You breathe air where an infected person has coughed or sneezed

-• You touch a surface with the virus on it and then touch your eyes, nose, or mouth.
-The virus can live in the air or on surfaces for up to 2 hours.
+• You touch a surface with the virus on it and then touch your eyes, nose, or mouth

-You can spread measles to others 4 days before the rash starts and until 4 days after the rash starts
+• You can spread measles to others four days before the rash starts and until four days after the rash starts

 If you think you have measles: